AnnaSyme/workflowhub-stats/README.md

 Results are printed to the terminal and saved as a CSV file.

----

 ## Requirements

-Python 3 is required.
-No extra libraries need to be installed — the script uses only Python's built-in modules.

----
+Python 3.

 ## Installation

 Download `workflowhub.py` to your computer.
-That's it.

----

 ## Usage